habbes/experiments/Utf8JsonWriterForOData/Utf8JsonWriterSamples/README.md

 At a higher-level, the `JsonSerializer` uses a custom `WriterStack` struct with a backing array to keep track of the writer's state stored in a `WriterStackFrame` struct. `ODataWriterCore` uses a custom `ScopeStack` backed by `List` stored in `Scope` class that maintains more complex metadata about the current state of the writer.

+## Value conversion

 Questions to answer:
-- Does OData still need to support JSONP
+- Does OData still need to support JSONP?